Share this page:

 Licensing

-We offer a regular license and a developer license on a per user or a per year basis.
+We offer a regular license and a developer license on a per user basis.

 Obba is provided under the terms stated in the LICENSE.txt file, distributed in the Obba.zip file.